 A written exercise will be due each week.
 The exercises will alternate between short writing assignments and problem sets.
 The short writing assignments will be based on assigned readings and will usually be assigned on Wednesday or Friday to be handed in the following Monday.
-All papers are to be handed in electronically.
+All essays are to be handed in electronically, in the Sakai drop box.